5 WAYS TO MAKE YOUR PHOTO LOCATION WORK FOR YOU

 Location, Location, Location

 Where will your photo session take place?
-Are you as invested in the client's chose location as you should be?
+Are you as invested in the client's chosen location as you should be?

 The answer should always be YES!